 Casting and its application in the design and production of jewelry and small art metal forms are studied using a variety of waxes and techniques to develop models.
 Studio fee charged.
 6 contact hours.

-Prerequisite: Concurrent enrollment in or completion of ART 204 or ART 205, or consent of department chair.

 Offered: Fall.

 ART 224 - Graphic Design I (3)